What is FTP or SFTP?

 Granting MultCloud access to the FTP requires your FTP server address, FTP username and password.
 You could add more FTP accounts in MultCloud so as to sync files between FTP accounts.

-Add your Google Drive to MultCloud and authorize the Google Drive account you are transferring to by clicking the "Add Google Drive Account" button.
+Add your Google Drive to MultCloud and authorize the Google Drive account you are transferring to by clicking the "Add Google Drive" button.
 Then follow the instructions to go to the website of Google Drive to grant access to MultCloud.

 After you have finished Google Drive and FTP integration, you can start to upload to Google Drive via FTP.

-Method 1: dragging & dropping or right clicking for "Copy" or "Copy to" option
+Method 1: right-clicking for "Copy" or "Copy to" option

 Method 2: Hiring Transfer or Backup Service under "Cloud Transfer" Tab

 This is a better way for transferring huge numbers of folders or the whole cloud storage from FTP to Google Drive.
 When you set schedule and other options, the task can be committed even power off.